AT A GLANCE

-On this 14-night/15-day tour of Namibia we will be focusing our photographic attention on some of the most iconic and picturesque wildlife and landscape destinations that Namibia has to offer.
+The photography opportunities in Namibia is spectacular.
+On this 14-night/15-day tour we will be focusing our photographic attention on some of the most iconic and picturesque wildlife and landscape destinations that Namibia has to offer.
 From the Quiver tree forests of Keetmanshoop we will explore the hidden beauties and ephemeral pans of the Namib Desert, before sinking our toes into the sands of the desolate Skeleton Coast, kept deceptively lifeless by the frigid waters of the Atlantic.
 With an abrupt change in scenery we will find ourselves scrambling over massive granite boulders photographing the towering “inselbergs” of the Spitzkoppe Mountains before concluding our epic journey with a four-night stay in the world-famous and incredibly photogenic Etosha National Park, where we will be dedicated to photographing the tremendous diversity of wildlife and birdlife that this park has to offer.

 Quiver-tree forests, Sossusvlei, Spitzkoppe